sigmod/sqlpp/document.md

     "test string"
     42

-Different from standard SQL, double quotes are the same as single quotes and could also be used for string literals in SQL++.
-Backticks, i.e., \`id\`, are for delimited identifiers.
+Different from standard SQL, double quotes play the same role as single quotes and may be used for string literals in SQL++.

 ### <a id="Variable_references">Variable References

-    VariableReference ::= <IDENTIFIER>|<QuotedString>
+    VariableReference ::= <IDENTIFIER>|<DelimitedIdentifier>
     <IDENTIFIER>  ::= <LETTER> (<LETTER> | <DIGIT> | "_" | "$")*
     <LETTER>    ::= ["A" - "Z", "a" - "z"]
+    DelimitedIdentifier   ::= "\`" (<ESCAPE_APOS> | ~["\'"])* "\`"

+> TW: Is QuotedString a good name?
+Maybe 'DelimitedIdentifier'?
+[MC: Agreed and done above.]
+> Also, we could move the QuotedString further down to its first use.
+[MC: Done.]

 A variable in SQL++ can be bound to any legal ADM value.
 A variable reference refers to the value to which an in-scope variable is bound.
-(E.g., a variable binding may originate from one of the `FROM`, `WITH` or `LET` clauses of a select statement or from an input parameter in the context of a function body.)
+(E.g., a variable binding may originate from one of the `FROM`, `WITH` or `LET` clauses of a `SELECT` statement or from an input parameter in the context of a function body.)
+Backticks, e.g., \`id\`, are used for delimited identifiers.
+Delimiting is needed when a variable's desired name clashes with a SQL++ keyword or includes characters not allowed in regular identifiers.

 #### Examples

     tweet
     id
+    `SELECT`
+    `my-function`

 ### <a id="Parenthesized_expressions">Parenthesized expressions

     ParenthesizedExpression ::= "(" Expression ")" | Subquery

-An expression can be parenthesized, which usually is used for controlling the precedence order.
-In SQL++, a subquery is also an parenthesized expression.
+An expression can be parenthesized to control the precedence order or otherwise clarify a query.
+In SQL++, for composability, a subquery is also an parenthesized expression.

 The following expression evaluates to the value 2.